muchcreative/Single-Stock-EDA-Example/README.md

 **Getting Started**

 With the above out of the way, I will include all the modules I used in their respective sections under a module folder.
 Additionally, due to the changing nature of stock data, I will only be pulling around 15 years of data from my own database for the years 2008 to 2022.
-However, this will change depending on the task at hand.
+However, this timeframe will change depending on the task at hand, so it should not be a problem if your timeframes differ from mine.
 Ok, now, let's breakdown what is in this repository.

 ## Breakdown